juliendelplanque/AdventOfCode2017WithPharo/README.md

 1. Fork this repository
 2. Create a directory named according to your name (for example mine is `juliendelplanque`)
 3. You can use this directory to store your puzzles solutions.
-4. Each time you solved a puzzle, commit it into your personal fork of this repository and create a pull request.
+4. Each time you solved a puzzle, commit your solution's markdown file into your personal fork of this repository and create a pull request.

 ### Pharo version
 If you participate, please use Pharo 6.1 that you can get using the following command: